ariadne-cps/ariadne/doc/smt_solver_design.md

 This is deliberate rather than a regression to be hidden by a heuristic.
 Terminal completeness must be obtained by a rigorously justified DP decision rule and a clearly stated epsilon regime, not by precision escalation.
-The existing terminal classification helper remains useful: a present validated witness maps to `EPSILON_SAT`, while absence maps to `UNKNOWN`;
+There is no separate terminal-certification helper in the current DP-only implementation.
-`_process_box` attaches the corresponding statistics flags.
+If the ordinary validated whole-box and deterministic-candidate checks fail and DP splitting cannot make progress, `_process_box` returns `UNKNOWN` directly and records the non-splittable terminal statistics.
+A future DP terminal rule must replace that direct outcome only when it has a rigorous certification argument.

 The terminal state must not be repaired by treating epsilon overlap as satisfaction.
 A sound replacement needs a validated terminal decision rule: